Skip to main contentSearch finds files by meaning, context, and intent rather than filenames or folders.

 How Search Works

-Search combines multiple signals:
+Search combines multiple signals to find files:

 - AI-generated tags